Given Missouri’s large size and location in the heart of the Midwest.

 11. Labyrinth Orbweaver

 Labyrinth Orbweavers are one of the more common types of spiders in Missouri.
-And mostly due to the fact that their webs can be found up high.
+And mostly because their webs can be found up high.

-Moreso, they are the ones responsible for these complicated-looking white structures spun between two plants.
+Moreso, they are responsible for these complicated-looking white structures spun between two plants.
 Which is why they were given this moniker.

 Also, it can take quite some time for a Labyrinth Spider to complete its web.
 And during this time, it will retreat into it so as not to get destroyed before finishing.

-Nevertheless, this spider is usually dark brown with bands on its legs as well as stripes on its abdomen.
+Nevertheless, this spider is usually dark brown with bands on its legs and stripes on its abdomen.
 Females will grow up from 5-9mm while males remain at 3-5mm.
 Both genders have been known to live together but only during mating season.

 12. Grass Spiders

 Grass Spiders, otherwise known as funnel weavers or grass sac spiders.
-They are very thin and delicate with long thin heads.
-If you can’t find it easily, don’t panic; they like the high grasses, so just wait for nightfall.
+They are very thin and delicate with long, thin heads.
+If you can’t find it easily, don’t panic; they like the high grasses, so wait for nightfall.

 However, Grass spiders have been known to paralyze large prey before wrapping up the victim in silk.
 And leaving it suspended from grasses or other low-hanging vegetation.
 This wrapping action led them to be called grass sac spiders.